mainio/decidim-module-helsinki_profile/README.md

 2. Helsinki profile authorization in order to authorize users using the Helsinki profile user data (fetched through the Helsinki profile GraphQL API).
-3. Helsinki profile GDPR API endpoints that allows the centralized Helsinki profile application to do programmatic GDPR requests to Decidim (e.g. download your data or delete the profile).
+3. Helsinki profile GDPR API endpoint that allows the centralized Helsinki profile application to do programmatic GDPR requests to Decidim (e.g. download your data or delete the profile).